georgelam155/cunyopenmusic/intervals.md

 - minor (m)
 - diminished (d)

-Let's start with talking about the diatonic intervals, which are Major and Perfect.
+We will begin with the major and perfect intervals.

 ### 4.4 Diatonic Intervals

 The term "diatonic interval" describes the interval between two notes, where the top pitch is part of the major scale built on the bottom pitch.
 For example, here are eight different harmonic intervals all built on the C major scale, with C as the bottom note:

-<iframe src="https://trinket.io/embed/music/7388e19043" width="100%" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
+<iframe src="https://trinket.io/embed/music/7388e19043" width="100%" height="200" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 The names of the intervals above are as follows, from left to right.
 These are called **diatonic intervals**: